IlluzionzDev/LuceeFormat/README.md

 ## Breaking TODOS (Need to be done before production code formatter)

-- Line breaks with '// comments' as "inline" comments should preserve line breaks
-- ^ Need a way for a Doc node to "force" it's group to break
 - In case statements, break doesn't need ';'
 - Handle 'does not contain' statement
-- Sometimes lucee functions (where space between arg name and value) join function name to first arg

 ## Backlog TODOS (Niceties but not critical)

-- Arena allocator for AST nodes
+- Arena allocator for AST nodes / Zero Copy AST